- 1 Scientific Classification

 - 6 Drying in the Sun or Outdoors

 - 10 Dry Herbs with Microwaves

 Herbs remind us of the spicy aroma that emanates from our kitchens on seasoning our food with good quality herbs.
 In each and every house there will be more than one herb in a dried form.
 As we all know, herbs can create magic in our dishes.
 And imagine how lucky we can be if we are able to use them all year round from our own garden.
 Yes, it sounds really amazing.
 To use our own yard-dried herbs for the whole year, the easiest thing we can do is to harvest, dry them properly and store them.
 There are many people who are very fond of gardening and especially cultivating herbs.
 That keen interest will reward them with pure and safe herbs from their own garden.
 They can even store these herbs using the oldest food preserving method, that is, drying, which is a very simple and safe method for preserving herbs.
 When you dry herbs, you automatically protect them from yeast, mold, and bacteria, and give them a potent shelf life of six months to a year.
 A little air circulation will remove the moisture and, if you can store them warmly, it is an added advantage.

-Usually all the herbs have a shelf life around one year.
+Usually, all herbs have a shelf life of around one year.
 But the method for drying all the herbs is not the same.
-Some needs air drying while the other needs to be dried under the sun.
-For example the ones with less moisture content like rosemary, oregano, marjoram and dill can be easily air dried.
+Some need air drying while other needs to be dried under the sun.
+For example, the ones with less moisture content like rosemary, oregano, marjoram, and dill can be easily air-dried.

 Herbs are very dear to us and it is because of their goodness and aroma.
 So, to maintain its quality, some tips need to be followed: herbs should be cropped in the morning time just after the morning mist on the leaves have dried off.
 There are a few simple steps to dry these herbs and we can enjoy the taste of herbs from our own garden or from the farmer’s garden for the whole year.